-Updated December 29th, 2015: So you’re halfway through your tax return when suddenly you hit a road block and you’re stuck – Who’s going to answer your burning questions?
+Updated on Tuesday February 18th, 2020: So you’re halfway through your tax return when suddenly you hit a road block and you’re stuck – Who’s going to answer your burning questions?
 If you’re using a traditional local tax filing service, then you just pick up the phone and call your tax guy or gal and it’s as easy as that (of course they will charge you for it).
 But just because you’re saving your hard earned money by completing on your own tax return this year, it doesn’t mean that you are all along in the process.
 Let’s take a look at the options available to you for contacting TurboTax’s customer support help line.

 Option #1: Contact TurboTax Customer Support by Phone

 This is the most popular option, and as such, usually has the longest wait time, especially as we get closer to April 15th.
-An average wait time on the phone is about 30 minutes, but you can expect to be on hold for well over an hour in the days leading up to April 15th.
+An average wait time on the phone is about 30 minutes, but you can expect to be on hold for well over an hour in the days leading up to the tax deadline.
 Here’s the best way to call TurboTax by Phone:

 - Step 1: Dial 1-888-777-3066 (toll free) in the hours of 5:00am and 9:00pm PST.
 They are open 7-days/week.